 Now that we’ve cleared the basic idea about snack sticks let’s get into what this article is all about.
 Today, we’ll answer the question about what size casing for snack sticks you need.

-The size of casings for snack sticks can vary from 15 mm to 22 mm.
-You will notice that the diameter is comparatively smaller than with sausage casings.
+The size of casings for snack sticks can vary from 15 mm to 32 mm.
+You will notice that the diameter of the casing is comparatively smaller than the sausages.
 There are both upsides and downsides to this size.

-The reason why snack sticks casing sizes are in a range is that different people prefer them in a different way.
+The reason why snack stick casing sizes are in a range is that different people prefer them in different ways.
 For instance, smaller casings are comparatively more challenging to fill.

-On the contrary, some think that if the casings are too large, they don’t feel any different than usual sausages.
-So, the smaller the casing, the better.
+On the contrary, many of the bbq enthusiasts think that if the casings are too large, they don’t feel any different than usual sausages.
+So, the smaller the casing, the better it is.